 Stress is a common culprit behind hens eating their own eggs.
 Identifying potential stressors in your chickens’ lives – from a lack of food and water to parasites or even predator pressure – can help you eliminate egg-eating behavior.

 How to Stop Chickens From Eating Their Own Eggs

 Here’s a simple solution to solve most egg-eating problems – add more space.
 Egg eating often results from broken eggs, so making sure eggs are rarely broken can help halt the behavior in its tracks.

-Make sure you have at least one nest box for every four hens.
+Make sure you have at least 1 nest box for every 4 hens.
 These should be positioned off the ground and a decent distance away from your roosts.
 Give your chickens more space to roam in the run, too.

 Egg eating can result from boredom, so giving the girls some space to explore can help ease their cabin fever.